devManWeb/health-watch/readme.md

 Health watch also shows the number of pauses to do and how many have been done during the day.

-Important: the script is still in development, at the moment it does not work correctly.
-There are several TODOs and FIXMEs.
+Important: the script is still in development, at the moment it could not work correctly.
+There is a FIXME to check.

 ## Usage